austinlandiscode/week1-projectBACKUP/README.md

 ## Setup/Installation Requirements

+* Click on branches
+* Choose the gh-pages branch
+* Under environments: choose github-pages
+* Then click view deployment

+OR

 * Click on the green download code button.
 * Download ZIP.
 * Move the ZIPPED folder to your desktop.